BricsCAD

 BricsCAD is a software application for computer-aided design (CAD), developed by Bricsys NV.
 The company was founded in 2002 by Erik de Keyser, a long-time CAD entrepreneur.
 In 2011 Bricsys acquired the intellectual property rights from Ledas for constraints-based parametric design tools, permitting the development of applications in the areas of direct modeling and assembly design.
-Bricsys is headquartered in Ghent, Belgium, and has additional development centers in Nizhny Novgorod and Novosibirsk, Russia; Bucharest, Romania and Singapore.
+Bricsys is headquartered in Ghent, Belgium, and has additional development centers in Bucharest, Romania and Singapore.
 Bricsys is a founding member of the Open Design Alliance, and joined the BuildingSMART International consortium in December 2016.

 In 2018, Bricsys NV was acquired in full by Hexagon AB of Sweden.

 Example of the BricsCAD user interface, with a 3D model in the workspace.

 The BricsCAD Editions

-Today, BricsCAD is available for the Windows, Linux and macOS operating systems, and comes in five, workflow-centric Editions.
-Prior to the release of V21, a sixth edition called BricsCAD Platinum was available.
-With the release of V21, all BricsCAD Platinum functionality was moved to BricsCAD Pro, and the Platinum Edition was deprecated.
+As of late 2025, BricsCAD is available for the Windows, Linux, and macOS operating systems.
+The software is available via both subscription and perpetual (permanent) licensing models.

+The product family consists of five workflow-centric editions.
+All editions utilize the native .dwg file format and are compatible with Apple Silicon hardware on macOS.